folke/lazy.nvim/docs/packages.md

 ## Lazy

-Using a `.lazy.lua` file is the recommended way to define your plugin dependencies and configuration.
+Using a `lazy.lua` file is the recommended way to define your plugin dependencies and configuration.
 Syntax is the same as any plugin spec.

 ## Rockspec